 There are a lot of options for becoming an RIA.
 So before you decide to make the move, you have to decide which business model is best for you.
 You can start a firm, join a firm, or even maintain a commission business as a hybrid or "dually-registered" advisor.
 We can help you think through what's right for your business based on your passions, experience, strengths, and client needs, as well as your personal and professional goals.

 Emerging Advisor Team,

 TD Ameritrade InstitutionalHear TJ explain some of the options advisors have when starting or joining an RIA

 If the idea of owning and controlling your own business appeals to you, then starting a firm may be the right decision.
-You'll need to map out a plan for:
+Some considerations you'll need to map out a plan for:

 When you start a firm, you'll enjoy more responsibility.
-You'll also be able to keep more of what you earn and build equity in a business you can call your own.
+You also hope to keep more of what you earn and build equity in a business you can call your own.

 If being a business owner isn't part of your business vision, you can still become an RIA by joining an existing firm.
 Joining an RIA firm makes it easier to get your new business up and running.
-You don't have to create the infrastructure, set a compliance program, or handle other start-up tasks.
+You don't have to create the infrastructure, find a broker dealer, set a compliance program, or handle other start-up tasks.
 They're already in place.

 It depends on a number of factors.
 Your appetite for taking on risk.
 Your interest in running a business.
 Your personal goals and objectives.
 Ask yourself what's driving your decision.
 Figure out your unique reasons for becoming an RIA.
 The good thing is, whatever choice you make, you'll enjoy the advantages of independence – flexibility, choice, and control.